Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-07/README.md

      * Note: Ensure that your gcloud service account has the roles Artifact Registry Reader, Storage Object Viewer and Service Account Token Creator

 ### Testing
+1. Testing using RSpec
+   * All unit and integration testing for UI/Views are found in the `./Frontend/spec/views` directory
+   * All unit and integration testing for Controllers are found in the `./Frontend/spec/controllers` directory

+   Run the RSpec test using the following command (There are issues with running RSpec directly on development environment)
+    ```bash
+    $env:RAILS_ENV='test'
+    bundle exec rspec
+    ```
-1. Testing using Cucumber
+2. Testing using Cucumber
    * All features and user stories with the happy and sad paths are found in the `./Frontend/features` directory
    * All step definitions are found in the `./Frontend/features/step_definitions` directory
    * The Capybara helper can be found in the `./Frontend/features/support/env.rb` directory </br>
+   * Note: Certain scenarios in steps_definitions have different code depending on whether you are a Mac User or a Windows User.
+Change accordingly.
     Run the acceptance test using the following command
     ```bash
+    $env:RAILS_ENV='development'
     bundle exec cucumber
     ```
-2. Testing using RSpec
-   * All unit and integration testing for UI/Views are found in the `./Frontend/spec/views` directory
-   * All unit and integration testing for Controllers are found in the `./Frontend/spec/controllers` directory

-   Run the RSpec test using the following command
-    ```bash
-    $env:RAILS_ENV='test'
-    bundle exec rspec
-    ```
+3. Open Code Coverage Report.
+Found in `./Frontend/coverage/index.html` directory
+   * Install VS Code Extension 'Live Server'
+   * Right-Click `index.html` and Click on 'Open with Live Server'.

 ## Acknowledgments
 1. Michelle Halim